Where to Invest Money for Good Returns: A Beginner's Guide

 An index fund holds a slice of every company in a market index, like the S&P 500.
 Instead of guessing which stock will win, you own all of them.
 If you prefer the Vanguard ecosystem, our index investing with Vanguard guide explains the easiest funds to use.

 The S&P 500 has averaged about 10% per year before inflation over the long run.
 That is the kind of growth that turns small monthly deposits into real wealth over decades.
+If you would rather understand the stock market from the ground up first, our beginner roadmap on how to earn money in the stock exchange explains how returns are actually made.

 Index funds also have very low fees, often under 0.1% per year.
 Lower fees mean more of your return stays in your pocket.